-Our team offers expertise in strategic analysis of transport policy coupled with practical knowledge of how to create and promote sustainable travel choices.
-Our partnerships with independent consultants and academic institutions enable us to assemble a team with specific experience to tackle your project.
+Our team featured here offers expertise in strategic analysis of transport policy coupled with practical knowledge of how to create and promote sustainable travel choices.
+In addition our partnerships with other consultancies and academic institutions enable us to assemble teams with additional capacity or expertise on a project-by-project basis.

 Lynn Sloman, Director

 Lynn founded Transport for Quality of Life in 2002.
 She is also an honorary senior research associate with the Centre for Transport Studies at University College London.
 Since 2002 she has also worked as a board member of Cycling England, the body set up by the Department for Transport to increase levels of cycling; Vice Chair of the Commission for Integrated Transport; and Special Adviser to the Board of Transport for London.
 Her published work includes the major DfT studies on Smarter Choices (2004) and Sustainable Travel Towns (2010).
 Lynn was formerly Assistant Director of Transport 2000, now Campaign for Better Transport.
 She has 21 years experience in the transport field.

 Ian joined Transport for Quality of Life in 2003.
 He is presently engaged in evaluation of the £600 million Local Sustainable Transport Fund programme for the Department for Transport.
 Other ongoing work includes research into ways to improve Britain's deregulated bus system and leading Transport for Quality of Life's work on rail.
 He lectures on sustainable transport and land use planning to architecture MSc and Professional Diploma students and was lead author of Thriving Cities and Masterplanning Checklist reports on integration of planning and transport.
 Ian was formerly: manager of environmental consultancy services for Centre for Alternative Technology; scientific political adviser for Greenpeace; campaigner for Oxfam.